BowserZ/BowserZ/README.md

 I'm a Junior Full Stack Developer passionate about building efficient and scalable web applications.
 I have experience working with:

-🛠️ Languages & Tools: HTML5, CSS, JavaScript, React, Python and SQL. ⚙️ API Integration: Handling and integrating APIs using Python. ⚡ Frontend Development: Building interactive user interfaces with React. 📚 Always learning and expanding my knowledge in web development and backend technologies.
+🛠️ Languages & Tools: HTML5, CSS, JavaScript, React, Python and SQL.

-Se ve asi, no se ve la imagen.

-Se ve asi, no se ve la imagen. and SQL.
 ⚙️ API Integration: Handling and integrating APIs using Python.
 ⚡ Frontend Development: Building interactive user interfaces with React.
 📚 Always learning and expanding my knowledge in web development and backend technologies.